moved2la/uniprot-standard/docs/per_category_gameplan_R4.md

 **On maintenance:** if a category standard needs revision after shipping (e.g., a better primary dataset appears, a metabolite pool citation changes), the revision does not re-run this gameplan.
 It is a modification to an existing category, handled with its own handoff and D-number.

-**Revision log.** R2 (planning thread, before Step 7a): the twelve steps and the two eras.
+**Revision log.** R2 (planning thread, before the blood build): the twelve steps and the two eras.
 R3 (2026-09-18, Step 7b thread): §2a source acquisition protocol added; the deliverables checklist gains its first line; the `file.<n>.name` rule recorded here pending its D-number and the `docs/conventions.md` edit.
-The step letters in R2's text (7a blood, 7b refactor) predate D89's renumbering (7b blood, 7c refactor, 7d loops) and are left as written.
+R4 (2026-09-19, Step 7b thread): the step letters throughout renumbered to D89's — blood is 7b, the refactor 7c, the category loops 7d — which R2's text predated and R3 left as written.
+No other change.

-**On this gameplan's own future revisions:** R2 was written before the first non-muscle category (blood, Step 7a) executed.
-After Step 7a and 7b close, this gameplan may benefit from R3 revisions informed by what those steps actually taught — particularly around Step 7 (aggregate) and Step 8 (uncertainty/stress) of the gameplan, which are the steps most likely to reveal muscle-specific assumptions the pipeline needs to shed.
+**On this gameplan's own future revisions:** R2 was written before the first non-muscle category (blood, Step 7b) executed.
+After Step 7b and 7c close, this gameplan may benefit from R3 revisions informed by what those steps actually taught — particularly around Step 7 (aggregate) and Step 8 (uncertainty/stress) of the gameplan, which are the steps most likely to reveal muscle-specific assumptions the pipeline needs to shed.